 - Understand the college’s tuition and fee refund policy.

 - Pay special attention to applications for student financial aid.
 KNOW ALL DEADLINES FOR APPLYING ON TIME!
 Complete applications thoroughly and accurately AND submit forms to the correct place, within specified deadlines.

 - Students MUST submit new or corrected information requested by the financial aid office promptly.
-This includes: paperwork; names changes; address changes; enrollment changes; or changes to previously submitted information on your Free Application for Federal Student Aid (FAFSA).
+This includes: paperwork, name changes, address changes, enrollment changes or changes to previously submitted information on your Free Application for Federal Student Aid (FAFSA).
 Failure to respond or incorrect information can result in delay or loss of financial aid.

 - Make and maintain satisfactory academic progress toward your certificate or degree.

 - Attend an online entrance interview and on-campus loan information session before accepting any offer of a student loan.